 - Deal IRR (also known as gross IRR): Measures the return from a fund’s portfolio.
 This is a common way to determine how successful the general partners’ (GPs’) investments are to date.

 - Net IRR: Measures the return from limited partners (LPs) minus any management fees or carried interest.
 This is used to measure the value of the investment.

 How to calculate IRR

 Using a spreadsheet-based IRR calculator or dedicated fund administrator like Carta is the best way to quickly calculate IRR.

 The formula to calculate IRR looks like this:

-DISCLOSURE: This communication is on behalf of Carta Investor Services, Inc. (“Carta”).
+DISCLOSURE: This communication is on behalf of eShares Inc., d/b/a Carta Inc. (“Carta”).
 This communication is for informational purposes only, and contains general information only.
 Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
-This communication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
+This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.

 ©2019–2022 eShares Inc., d/b/a Carta Inc. (“Carta”).
 All rights reserved.
 Reproduction prohibited.